Firth, Shetland

-Firth is a village in the north east of Mainland, Shetland, Scotland, in the parish of Delting, not far from Mossbank.
+Firth (/scz/ FIRT) is a village in the north east of Mainland, Shetland, Scotland, in the parish of Delting, not far from Mossbank.
 It is 27 miles from Lerwick.

 History

 Along with a stone memorial at the entrance to the village, many abandoned croft houses still stand on the hill across Firth Voe from Mossbank.
-These commemorate the infamous "Delting Disaster" of 21 December 1900 when twenty-two local fishermen were lost during a storm, decimating the community.
+These commemorate the infamous Delting Disaster of 21 December 1900 when twenty-two local fishermen were lost during a storm, decimating the community.

 Because of the oil industry, which grew in 1970s Shetland, a number of temporary dwellings were built, followed by some housing estates, some now demolished.